lanekatris/brain/content/Disc Golf Projects.md

 - [x] compare escape, avenger ss, sidewinder, gstar mystere ✅ 2024-03-03
 - [x] go thru and update what's in my bag ✅ 2024-03-03
 - [x] display a unique list of courses and potentially search ✅ 2024-03-08

+- [ ] show all my pics to my disc golf in entory
+- [ ] Nate's idea to analyze form and give a diff and recommendations
+- [ ] A domain like `disc.ink`,`disc.courses`,`disc.guide`,`disc.how`,`disc.tips`,`disc.claims`,`disc.rest`,`disc.social` could be my placeholder for my blockchain tracking of discs
+- [ ] I would like to keep track of click count in local storage of the links on loonison.com so `discs` flow to the top
 - [ ] what is my current goal for disc golf, link to disc golf and link to now in blog....
 Turnover and backhand form
 - [ ] I would like to join and be able to filter my discs by "mid-range"
 - [ ] add forgotten list to the daily note template
 - [ ] I would like to click the brand and filter my discs same as Marshall Street